 Moreover, and this is not a secondary fact, animals cost much less than actors.
 Both in “real” form, or animated, or in 3D form, the fee for the animal is definitely lower than that big brands destine to a famous testimonial.

-Thanks to an ironic use of animals in advertising, attention is captured and the product remains in the consumers’ memory, often generating a following campaign on social networks.
+Thanks to the ironic use of animals in advertising, attention is captured and the product remains in the consumers’ memory, often generating the following campaign on social networks.
 The hilarious jokes on Alessandro del Piero’s little bird are well representative enough.

 The risk that the testimonial is remembered more than the product itself is a matter of fact both for animals and famous actors (except for some virtuous cases).